How to Pick a Great Small Group Tour

 |Trekking in Tierra del Fuego National Park at the "Ends of the Earth."

 The landscape of travel has changed dramatically over the past few decades.
-With 25 million global international arrivals in 1950 to 1,186 million in 2015 (view PDF report), there have never been more people exploring the globe.
+With 25 million global international arrivals in 1950 to over 1.4 billion tourists in 2018, there have never been more people exploring the globe.

 From sharing a trip with a traveling family to being able to discover some of the globe’s hardest-to-reach places, it is a very different experience than traveling alone.